pytest-dev/pytest-qt/README.rst

 Contributions are welcome, so feel free to submit a bug or feature request.

-Pull requests for new features or bug fixes are highly appreciated!
+Pull requests are highly appreciated!
 If you can, include some tests that exercise the new code or test that a bug has been fixed, and make sure to include yourself in the contributors list. :)